Quotes as classroom decor make inexpensive yet meaningful displays.

 Instead, I still use quotes as classroom decor in any classroom I’ve ever had.
 Here are reasons why.

 - Inspiration.
 Hopefully the quotes mean something.
 I know that Strive not to be a success, but rather to be of value by Albert Einstein inspires me.
 Countless students have said that they found meaning in it too.
+Plus, if students are wondering why you stress independent reading, show them the massive amounts of research about the benefits of reading.

 - Analysis.
 Quotes (as classroom decor or not) provide an opportunity for quick and easy modeling of analysis.
 Tie in psychology, justice, economics – any “big picture” idea into a quote.
 Another student favorite – Life is what happens to you while you’re busy making other plans – provides amply opportunity for analysis.
 Why would John Lennon say that?
 Is it true – or are the best events planned?